mira-space/Mira/README.md

 ## Current Limitations
 Mira-v0 represents our initial exploration into developing a Sora-like Text-to-Video (T2V) pipeline.
 Through this process, we have identified several areas for improvement in the current version:

 * **Enhanced motion dynamics and scene intricacy at the expense of generic object generation.** The Mira-v0 model, being fine-tuned on the potentially limited MiraData-v0, shows a reduced capability in generating a diverse range of objects compared to the WebVid-pretrained MiraDiT.
 However, it's worth noting that the Mira-v0 model has shown notable advancements in motion dynamics, scene detail, and three-dimensional consistency.
-We plan to expand the MiraData and refine our training approach to bolster Mira's versatility in future updates.

 | 10s 384x240 | 10s 384x240  |  10s 384x240|
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|